satishema/satishema/README.md

 <br>

 - A passionate Android Developer with over 3.2+ years of experience.
-- Currently working at Highonswift Technologies Pvt Ltd.
+- Currently working at PurpleFront Technologies Pvt Ltd.
 - A quick learner and problem solver, delivering high-quality projects.
 - Always eager to explore new technologies and contribute to innovative projects.
 - Open to new job opportunities and collaborations.
-[My Resume](https://highonswift.com/team/satish)
+[My Resume](https://example.com)

 <br><br>